-If you are using frozen berries, you can use them frozen, just separate them and toss them in flour to coat.
+If you are using frozen berries, you can use them frozen, just separate them so they're not sticking together and toss them in flour to coat.
 Your cooking time may need to increase by a few minutes.

-- 2 1/2 cups of all-purpose flour plus 1 Tbsp for dusting the blueberries
+- 2 1/2 cups of all-purpose flour, plus 1 tablespoon for dusting the blueberries

-- 1 Tbsp baking powder (make sure your baking powder is still good! click to see how)
+- 1 tablespoon baking powder (make sure your baking powder is still good! click to see how)

 - 1/2 teaspoon baking soda